-The concept of tithing, as a whole, was not actually a practice of giving God money, but rather, giving and dedicating crops or animals, as we clearly see in Deuteronomy 27.
+The concept of tithing, as a whole, was not a practice of giving God money but rather giving and dedicating crops or animals, as we see in Deuteronomy 27.

-There was also a temple tax installed during this same time and was required annually in order to cover repairs and maintain the upkeep of the temple.
-But again, this looks very different than what most Christians are accustom to.
+There was also a temple tax installed during this time and was required annually to cover repairs and maintain the temple’s upkeep.
+But again, this looks very different than what most Christians are accustomed to.

-We see principles and teachings that point to the benefits of tithing throughout the whole of scripture.
-So, lets a take a look at the big picture and find out why we should tithe, though, we are in no way required to.
+We see principles and teachings that point to the benefits of tithing throughout scripture.
+So, let’s look at the big picture and find out why we should tithe, though we are in no way required to.